Deepak-Spider/zenflow/README.md

 ## Deployment

-* Gitpod is the IDE used for development.
+Gitpod is the IDE used for development.

 * Sign in to GitPod with the GitHub account.
 * With the Gitpod IDE extension for Google Chrome, create a new workspace in GitPod.
 * Click on the  green button “Gitpod” in the GitHub repository.
 * On the GitPod dashboard, create a new workspace and it will take us to a fully functional IDE in the browser.
 * IDE (Integrated Development Environment) interface has a file explorer on the left, code editor in the center, and a terminal at the bottom.
 * On the left side, there is a file explorer where we can navigate through our project files and can create, delete, and organise files and folders here.
 * The central area is the code editor where we write and edit code.
 Gitpod supports syntax highlighting, autocompletion, and other features depending on the file type.
 * At the bottom, there is a terminal.
 This is the command line interface to interact with the workspace.
 We can run commands, install dependencies, and execute scripts here.
 * Gitpod integrates seamlessly with version control systems like Git Hub.
 We can use the version control features directly from the IDE to add, commit, push, and manage branches.
 * By running a command python3 -m http.server will Open Preview and Open Ports with a preview URL.
 We can access this in the browser to see our website in action.
 * We can access the Gitpod dashboard to manage your workspaces, configure settings, etc.

-The website has been deployed to GitHub pages using these steps:
+The website has been deployed to GitHub pages using following steps:

 * Go to the Settings tab in the GitHub repository for the project.
 * On the left side, scroll down to the pages tab.